CorrelAid/hugo-website/README.md

 Please note that the MIT license does not apply to all the files shared in this repository.
 See [LICENSE.md](https://github.com/CorrelAid/hugo-website/blob/main/LICENSE) and [LICENSE-images.md](https://github.com/CorrelAid/hugo-website/blob/main/LICENSE-images.md) for details.

 # How to's
+## Add content

+### Create a new page

+1. Make a copy of a page which is found in the content folder under a language.
+These are markdown files `.md`
+2. Change the yaml header to suit your new page:
+   * The menu key will add a link in the top menu of the banner; its weight governs the ordering of the links
+3. Create the content in your new page
+4. Ensure there's a version of the page for each language in the content folder

+### Using images

+Every image that is used for a blog entry has the size **800px\*500px**.
+Every picture for people is **500px\*500px**.

 ## Add an event

 ### Manually via GitHub interface